Mariamugo/alx-low_level_programming/0x08-recursion/README.md

 #!/bin/bash
-This file introduces us to recursive functions
+This directory introduces us to recursive functions